vsoch/freegenes/docs/_docs/development/setup.md

 DOMAIN_NAME_HTTP = "http://127.0.0.1"
 ```

+When you deploy, you should [obtain https certificates](https) and set up your DNS, along with
+ensuring that the `DOMAIN_NAME` above uses https.
 It's up to the deployer to set one up a domain or subdomain for the server.
 Typically this means going into the hosting account to add the A and CNAME records, and then update the DNS servers.
 Since every host is a little different, I'll leave this up to you, but [here is how it's done on Google Cloud](https://cloud.google.com/dns/quickstart).

 ### FreeGenes Node Contact